Loading a Gum Project (Optional)

 You are not required to use the Gum tool or .gumx projects - you are free to do everything in code if you prefer.
 Of course using the Gum tool can make it much easier to iterate quickly and experiment so its use is recommended.

-Before creating a Gum project, it is recommended that you already have a functional MonoGame project with a Content folder.
+Before creating a Gum project, it is recommended that you already have a functional MonoGame.
+It's best to put your Gum project in a subfolder of the game's Content folder so that it stays organized from the rest of your content files.
+Remember, Gum creates lots files.

 If you haven't already downloaded it, you should down the Gum tool.
 See the Introduction page for information on downloading Gum.